SzilvasiPeter/SzilvasiPeter.github.io/_posts/2023-08-19-interpretation-of-inception.md

 Mal appears in this dream as well, sabotaging the mission as usual.
 Because Cobb hesitates to kill her, she shoots Fischer.
 Only after that, Cobb is willing to kill the shadow of his wife.
 Fischer and Mal descend into Limbo.

 They almost give up the mission till Ariadne comes up with a brilliant solution: go down to Limbo, find Fischer, and kick him so he can get his father's will.
 Eames signals for the kick by shocking Fischer with the defibrillator.
 The brave Ariadne assists Cobb in the Limbo where Mal is waiting for them.

+> Ariadne: Your guilt defines her.
+It's what powers her.
+But you are not responsible for the idea that destroyed her.
+And if we are going to succeed in this, you have to forgive yourself and you're going to have to confront her.
+But you don't have to do that alone.

 ## Limbo